Cap-go/react-native-tutorials/src/content/plugins-tutorials/vite-plugin-react-native-web.git.md

 ---
-"title": "Using vite-plugin-react-native-web Package Tutorial", "description": "This tutorial will guide you through setting up and using the vite-plugin-react-native-web package in your project.
-It covers installation, usage, and helpful information for utilizing React Native Web support in Vite.", "created_at": "2022-01-24",
+"title": "Using vite-plugin-react-native-web Package Tutorial" "description": "This tutorial will guide you through setting up and using the vite-plugin-react-native-web package in your project.
+It covers installation, usage, and helpful information for utilizing React Native Web support in Vite."
+"created_at": "2022-01-24"
 "published": true
 ---